sevagh/freemusicdemixer.com/web/karaoke.md

 **Q: Is Free Music Demixer really free?**
 A: Yes, you can create and download karaoke tracks for free.
 We also offer a PRO subscription with additional features.

-**Q: Can I use Free Music Demixer on my phone?**
-A: Yes!
-Download our Android app to create karaoke tracks on the go.

 **Q: What formats can I download my karaoke tracks in?**
 A: You can save your karaoke tracks in the wav format, compatible with any device.